cocoknightcom/CopyPaste/README.md

 ### Usage
 1. Open your Story.
-2. (Optional) Tag passages you want to exclude from proofing with a ```TODO``` tag.
+2. (Optional) Tag passages you want to exclude from proofing with an ```EXCLUDE``` tag.
+3. (Optional) Tag passages you want to toggle with a ```TODO``` tag.
-3. While working on your story, go to the Build tab and click on Proof to use CopyPaste.
+4. While working on your story, go to the Build tab and click on Proof to use CopyPaste.
-4. Your story will appear in your browser, ready to copy and paste into the tool of your choice.
+5. Your story will appear in your browser, ready to copy and paste into the tool of your choice.
-5. Use the new toggle button at the top right of the page to invert the passage exclusion.
+6. Use the new toggle button at the top right of the page to invert the ```TODO``` passage exclusion.

 ## Developer's Guide
 If you want to work with the source, clone the repository and use Node to compile the data from src by executing ```node compile.js```.
 This will create the format.js file in dist.